Meteors27/ZJU-DIP-2022/README.md

 ## Something you must know
 If you are learning DIP course in ZJU, you may probably find reading and writing `bmp` files the most challenging part.
-However, due to the laziness of the author, the earlier assignment code has known bugs in the io of `bmp` files. (especially in Assignment1 and Assignment2)
+However, due to the laziness of the author, the earlier assignment code has known bugs in the io of `bmp` files. (especially in [Assignment1](https://github.com/Meteors27/ZJU-DIP-2022/tree/master/Assignment1) and [Assignment2](https://github.com/Meteors27/ZJU-DIP-2022/tree/master/Assignment2))

 As a result, please **avoid using them** as your code.
 They may bring about errors.

-So if you want to check how to read and write a `bmp` file correctly, please check the latest version (Assignment6).
+So if you want to check how to read and write a `bmp` file correctly, please check the latest version ([Assignment6](https://github.com/Meteors27/ZJU-DIP-2022/tree/master/Assignment6)).
-Actually in the later version including Assignment4~6, the author is pretty sure that `bmp.h` and `bmp.cpp` is so correct that it must meet the demand of DIP course in ZJU.
+Actually as long as `bmp.h` and `bmp.cpp` are what not in the early assignments, the author is pretty sure that `bmp.h` and `bmp.cpp` is so correct that it must meet the demand of DIP course in ZJU.